Azure/arm-ttk/arm-ttk/README.md

 ## Inspecting Test Results

 By default, tests are run in Pester, which displays output in a colorized format, but does not return individual failures to the pipeline.
-To inspect the results, use the -NoPester flag and assign the results to a variable (you must be running in PowerShell):
+To inspect the results, assign the results to a variable:

-    $TestResults = Test-AzTemplate -TemplatePath $TemplateFileOrFolder -NoPester
+    $TestResults = Test-AzTemplate -TemplatePath $TemplateFileOrFolder

-To see failures, use Where-Object to filter the results
+To see each failure in that variable, use Where-Object to filter the results

     $TestFailures =  $TestResults | Where-Object { -not $_.Passed }